hyperledger-labs/perun-doc/source/go-perun/new_tutorial/main/setup.rst

 =============
 The following functions will help us generate or scenario in a neat way.

-Client generation by the private key
+Client setup from secret key
 ------------------------------------

 We want to start up a new Client by simply giving his private key.